 1 .
 Teach factual history to the community so it doesn't fall for corporate and big media messaging

-2. Attend cultural and community-based events and, if possible, resist corporate-funded Cinco de Mayo parties
+2. Attend or donate to cultural and community-based events and, if possible, resist corporate-funded Cinco de Mayo parties

-3. Educate American consumers with historical context and request to be portrayed with respect
+3. Educate American consumers with historical context and demand to be portrayed with respect

-4. Choose alcoholic drinks that do not spend millions of dollars on ads for Cinco de Mayo, i.e. certain imported or regional beers
+4. Choose alcoholic drinks that do not spend millions of dollars on ads for Cinco de Mayo, i.e. like imported or regional beers and tequila

 By: Jackie Serrato